 2.3.
 Lack of means

-A defendant is not guilty of animal abuse if the animal is neglected only because he/she did not have the financial means to care for it.
+You are not guilty of animal abuse if the animal is neglected only because you did not have the financial means to care for it.
 This defense reflects the real situation where a party may suffer financial hardship because of:

 - an injury,